-- STA Teaching Swimming Resource manual A manual is required for learners to have access to theoretical and practical knowledge of the qualification - A range of suitable swimming teaching equipment: - Pull buoys - Toys - Play rafts - Woggles - Floats - In order to fulfil the practical requirements of this qualification, access to an appropriate swimming facility is required on each day of the course.
+- STA Teaching Swimming Resource manual Each learner is required to have their own copy of the resource manual to keep during and after the course, in order to have access to the theoretical knowledge of the qualification. - A range of suitable swimming teaching equipment: - Pull buoys - Toys - Play rafts - Woggles - Floats - In order to fulfil the practical requirements of this qualification, access to an appropriate swimming facility is required on each day of the course.
 The facility should meet the required temperature and depth requirements for teaching advanced participants - Access to participants of the correct ability during the practical sessions.